conqubit/cubiverse/Cubiverse/out/readme.txt

 	-Q & E to move up and down in noclip mode
 	-F11 for fullscreen

+Edit 'settings.txt' to change various settings and key bindings.
+(You must restart the game if you do)

 Cubiverse is in its very early stages of development.
 Currently there is very little to do in-game, and boundaries of the planet are a bit buggy (especially when digging underground).
-Lots of things planned, and lots of work to do.
-We'll see where things go!
+Lots of things planned, and lots of work to do; we'll see where things go!